-An important step in model building is to understand the span of data available in order to be able to answer questions such as: how many wells have data, is the data usable as is or after QC, are all necessary measured channels available, is the entire depth range covered, are the various geological entities to be modeled measured, is there enough coverage of the drilling data, etc.?
+An important step in model building is to understand the span of data available in order to be able to answer questions such as: how many wells have data, is the data usable as is or after QC conditioning, are all necessary measured channels available, is the entire depth range covered, are the various geological entities to be modeled measured, is there enough coverage of the drilling data, etc.?

 The initial effort of data cataloging and definition of available coverage helps in selecting the wells to use in training (how many wells and what combination of wells).
-The effort continues after the step of data conditioning and QC, going back and forth as the data sets are built, and as new data or corrected data becomes available.
+The effort continues after data conditioning and QC, iterating as the data sets are built, and as new data or corrected data becomes available.